Barwon South West's Great South Coast Region

 The Great South Coast Regional Growth Plan is one of eight regional growth plans across Victoria.
 It provides a broad direction for regional land use and development as well as high level planning frameworks and the means to implement the strategic land use and infrastructure directions that are set out in the Regional Strategic Plans.

-For more details visit Great South Coast's Regional Growth Plan page
+Visit Great South Coast's Regional Growth Plan page for more details.

 Visit the Great South Coast Group website for more details